U.S. sends China to-do list to reduce trade imbalance: WSJ

 “Washington should take Beijing’s stance seriously and do not be penny wise and pound foolish, which will hurt itself and others as well,” Xinhua said.

-Reporting by Ryan Woo; Additional reporting by David Lawder in Washington and Matthew Miller in Beijing; Editing by Simon Cameron-Moore
+Reporting by Ryan Woo; Additional reporting by David Lawder in Washington and Matthew Miller, Ben Blanchard, Elias Glenn and Stella Qiu in Beijing; Editing by Simon Cameron-Moore and Kim Coghill